Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 A good roundup of agencies that “get” content creation: the HubSpot Solutions Directory.

-The sites below are good places to create a presence and to subscribe to relevant job alerts.
+The sites below are good places to create a presence and subscribe to relevant job alerts.

 Some sites have paid subscriptions, which might be worth trying when you’re starting out (or if you find you have luck with a particular service).
 The key with these sites?
 Being the first to pounce on listings.
 So that adage about the early bird most definitely applies.